 Minji Kim, a native of South Korea, is currently pursuing a doctoral degree in choral conducting at the University of Maryland.
 Prior to joining Northminster Presbyterian Church, she served as a scholarship singer at the Covenant Presbyterian Church in Lubbock, Texas as well as teaching choirs as a graduate conductor at Texas Tech University.
 While she was pursuing the master’s degree in choral conducting at the Ohio State University, she served as an interim choir director at the First Unitarian Universalist Church of Columbus and an assistant conductor for the Columbus International Children’s Choir in Ohio.
 At the University of Maryland, she currently teaches the University Chorale.
 She has also participated in many masterclasses including the conducting fellow experience with the Yale School of Music’s Norfolk Chamber Choir.

 Ailih Weeldreyer, Young Adult Volunteer (2019-2020)

-A recent graduate of Kalamazoo College in Kalamazoo, MI, Ailih is one of six PC(USA) Young Adult Volunteers placed in DC (2018-2019).
+A recent graduate of Kalamazoo College in Kalamazoo, MI, Ailih is one of six PC(USA) Young Adult Volunteers placed in DC.
 The Young Adult Volunteer (YAV) program is an ecumenical, faith-based year of service for young people, ages 19-30, in 22 sites around the world and in the United States.
-Deb works with Northminster and with Service Never Sleeps, an allyship non-profit.
+Ailih works with Northminster and with Service Never Sleeps, a diversity, equity, and inclusion non-profit.
 Ailih is inspired by the ways in which faith intersects with politics, as well as human rights and social justice efforts in the world, which drove her decision to become a YAV.
 She looks forward to engaging in community at Northminster and learning about the ways that faith communities in D.C. work for justice for themselves and their neighbors.